osohq/oso/docs/application-library/application-types.rst

 Flight attendants are not the only type of employee that needs to board the flight.
 We also need to let pilots aboard, with the same logic.
 We have a class in our application called ``AirlineEmployee`` that is a superclass of both ``FlightAttendant`` and ``Pilot``.
-Polar understands our application type hiearchy.
+Polar understands our application type hierarchy.
 We can write a rule:

 .. code-block:: polar